FelixOnline/v2/content/articles/2011-2-27-rsm-regain-the-bottle-in-emphatic-style.md

 subtitle: >
   Royal School of Mines win the 109th Bottle Match
 date: "2011-02-27 19:52:53 +0000"

 # Attributes from Felix Online V1
 id: "921"
 old_path: /sport/921/rsm-regain-the-bottle-in-emphatic-style
 aliases:
  - /sport/921/rsm-regain-the-bottle-in-emphatic-style
+imported: true
+comments:
+ - Many thanks for letting us know  weve updated the articleCSM is spelt Camborne and not Canbourn just for future referenceErin YES do ask her and if it is plseae plseae do a blog post i bet baby you was just adorable  also i sent you a little something last week so it should be arriving at your doorstep any day now  i hope you love it but i have a feeling you might  XO

 # Article Taxonomies
 categories:
  - sport
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true